NOW TAKING BOOKINGS FOR FLU VACCINATIONS

 MISSED APPOINTMENTS - CLICK TO READ

-There were 138 missed appointments in May 2017.
-This is a disappointing increase to last month and the equivalent to a week of 1 Doctors appointments.
-We will be taking the appropriate action to ensure these figures improve – which may mean removal from the practice for those that repeatedly book appointments and fail to cancel or turn up.
+There were 107 missed appointments in August 2017 - a slight increase on last month.
+We will continue monitor this closely to ensure these figures improve – which may mean removal from the practice for those that repeatedly book appointments and fail to cancel or turn up.

 Now live with Electronic Prescriptions Service (EPS)